-SOUTH PLAINS COLLEGE COMMUNICATIONS DEPARTMENT COURSE SYLLABUS COVER PAGE SPANISH 1412 SECTION 328 SPRING 2017 INSTRUCTOR: WAYNE LANGEHENNIG Course Syllabus SPAN 1412 - Beginning Spanish II Department: Communication Department Discipline: Spanish Credit: 4 semester hours--3 hours lecture, 3 hours lab Prerequisites: Two years of high school Spanish or Beginning Spanish I (SPAN 1411 or equivalent) with a "C" or better.
-Available Formats: conventional Campus: Kingdom Preparatory Academy Textbooks: Arriba 6th Ed., 2015 Realease by Zayas-Bazán, Bacon & Nibert.
-(1) Textbook (Comunicación y Cultura) (2) MySpanish Lab access code for Arriba (3) El secuestro by Marta de Rosa (reader) Supplies: Notebook, Spanish/English dictionary and verb book recommended Course Specific Instructions: None Course Description: SPAN 1412 - Beginning Spanish II (4:3:3) Continued development of basic Spanish language skills in listening, speaking, reading and writing within a cultural framework.
-Students acquire the vocabulary and grammatical structures necessary to communicate and comprehend at the high beginner to low intermediate level.
+SOUTH PLAINS COLLEGE COMMUNICATIONS DEPARTMENT COURSE SYLLABUS COVER PAGE SPANISH 1411 SECTION 201 SPRING 2018 INSTRUCTOR: WAYNE LANGEHENNIG Course Syllabus SPAN 1511 - Beginning Spanish I Department: Communication Department Discipline: Spanish Credit: 4 semester hours--3 hours lecture, 3 hours lab Prerequisites: none Available Formats: conventional Campus: Reese Center Textbooks: Arriba 6th Ed., 2015 Release by Zayas-Bazán, Bacon & Nibert.
+(1) Textbook (Comunicación y Cultura) and/or(2) MySpanish Lab access code for Arriba Supplies: Notebook, Spanish/English dictionary and verb book recommended Course Specific Instructions: None Course Description: SPAN 1411 - Beginning Spanish I (4:3:3) This course is specifically designed for beginning Spanish students.
+The course includes a study of basic Spanish language skills in listening, speaking, reading, and writing within a cultural framework.
+Students will acquire the vocabulary and grammatical structures necessary to communicate and comprehend at the beginner level.
 Semester Hours: 4; Lecture Hours: 3; Lab Hours: 3.
-Pre-requisite: at least two years of high school Spanish, or SPAN 1411 with a "C" or better.
+Pre-requisite: none.
+Students with two or more years of high school Spanish or significant Spanish-speaking background will be enrolled in SPAN 1412.
 Course Objectives: The purpose of this course is formed by ACTFL National Standards for Foreign Language Learning in the 21st Century, focusing on the five general areas: Communication Communicate in Languages Other Than English Standard 1.1: Students engage in conversations, provide and obtain information, express feelings and emotions, and exchange opinions Standard 1.2: Students understand and interpret written and spoken language on a variety of topics Standard 1.3: Students present information, concepts, and ideas to an audience of listeners or readers on a variety of topics.
 Cultures Gain Knowledge and Understanding of Other Cultures Standard 2.1: Students demonstrate an understanding of the relationship between the practices and perspectives of the culture studied Standard 2.2: Students demonstrate an understanding of the relationship between the products and perspectives of the culture studied Connections Connect with Other Disciplines and Acquire Information Standard 3.1: Students reinforce and further their knowledge of other disciplines through the foreign language Standard 3.2: Students acquire information and recognize the distinctive viewpoints that are only available through the foreign language and its cultures Comparisons Develop Insight into the Nature of Language and Culture Standard 4.1: Students demonstrate understanding of the nature of language through comparisons of the language studied and their own Standard 4.2: Students demonstrate understanding of the concept of culture through comparisons of the cultures studied and their own.
 Communities Participate in Multilingual Communities at Home & Around the World Standard 5.1: Students use the language both within and beyond the school setting Standard 5.2: Students show evidence of becoming life-long learners by using the language for personal enjoyment and enrichment.
 Learning Outcomes Upon successful completion of this course, students will:

-1. Engage in conversations using level-appropriate grammatical structures including narrating events that take place in the past.
-2. Demonstrate understanding of level-appropriate spoken Spanish produced by Spanish speakers of diverse origins. - 3.
-Write simple to moderately complex sentences using level-appropriate grammatical structures and organize them into cohesive paragraphs. - 4.
-Read and comprehend level-appropriate authentic texts. - 5.
+- 1. Engage in conversations using level-appropriate grammatical structures including narrating events that take place in the present and producing questions and responses on a variety of topics dealing with everyday life. - 2.
+Demonstrate understanding of level-appropriate spoken Spanish. - 3.
+Write simple sentences and organize them into short paragraphs. - 4.
+Read and comprehend level-appropriate texts. - 5.
 Identify and discuss traditions, customs and values of the Hispanic world. - 6.
-Compare and contrast the traditions, customs and values of the Hispanic word with characteristics of their own culture.
+Compare and contrast the traditions, customs and values of the Hispanic world with characteristics of their own culture.
 Course Requirements: Since this is a performance class, in order to maximize the potential to successfully complete this course, the student must attend all class meetings, participate actively and complete all assignments.
 Evaluation: Grade determination: